Help for Students At Risk

 Experiencing Academic Difficulty

 If you are experiencing difficulty in one or more classes, contact the instructor(s) immediately to discuss the situation.
-You should also meet with an advisor to discuss the issues you are experiencing.
-Advisors can direct you to the appropriate resources available on campus such as the Academic Center, Career Development Center and various others.
+You should also meet with an adviser to discuss the issues you are experiencing.
+Advisers can direct you to the appropriate resources available on campus such as the Academic Center, Career Development Center and various others.

 If you are on academic probation, due to not meeting the required academic standards, you need to consider the impact anticipated grades will have on your cumulative grade point average (GPA).
-If you are on academic probation for any three Fall or Spring Terms, you will be automatically suspended from the college for one year, so it is important to address your academic issues as soon as possible.
-When you are on academic probation, you are assigned an Academic Advisor who offers support as you work to improve your GPA and achieve good academic standing.
+If you are on academic probation for any three Fall or Spring Terms, you will be at risk of suspension from the college for one year, depending on your GPA and how many credits you have attempted.
+For this reason, it is important to address your academic issues as soon as possible.
+When you are on academic probation, you are assigned an Academic Adviser who offers support as you work to improve your GPA and achieve good academic standing.

 Reporting Academic Concerns via WebAdvisor